chef-boneyard/chef-provisioning/README.md

 You can try out Metal in many different flavors.

+HINT: chef-metal looks prettiest with chef 11.14 alpha.  `gem install chef --pre` to get it.

 ### Vagrant

 To give it a spin, install Vagrant and VirtualBox and try this from the `chef-metal/docs/examples` directory: